People who love to eat are always the best people.

 Gorging on this dish will remind you of the coastal city of Nice in France, the place where this dish originated from.
 Considered as a healthy salad, it has all the ingredients that you find in a salad, like lettuce, tomatoes, green beans, olives and in addition to that tuna, potatoes and a hard-boiled egg with a runny centre the colour of the sun; all of it topped off with a vinaigrette dressing.
 Is your mouth watering yet?

 (Not to be confused with the movie)

-A classic French vegetarian dish, this was the inspiration behind one of your favourite Disney movies.
+A classic French vegetarian dish, this was the inspiration behind one of your favorite Disney movies.
 A cousin of Salad Niçoise, this too originated in Nice.
 Had as a side dish it is usually accompanied with pasta or bread.
-Tomato, garlic, onions, aubergines, bell peppers and zucchini form the main ingredients.
-They’re all tossed up in herbs, oregano, thyme and rosemary.
+Tomato, garlic, onions, aubergines, bell peppers, and zucchini form the main ingredients.
+They’re all tossed up in herbs, oregano, thyme, and rosemary.

 3. Coq Au Vin

 If the previous dish was vegetarian, this one has meat written all over it.
 A classic French chicken casserole, the chicken is braised in a rich burgundy red wine with mushrooms and garlic along with chunks of pork or bacon to add the extra flavor.

 It’s a traditional fish stew found in the south of France, especially in the city of Marseille, but now it can be found in Pondy as well.
 The stew contains a lot of fresh fish and locally available seafood in addition to onions, tomatoes, potatoes, fennel, and garlic.